I am a student, can I apply?

-The municipality will provide the selected startups an office space at Apollo 14 at the Binckhorst in The Hague, starting in September 2018.
+The municipality will provide the selected startups an office space at Apollo 14 in the Binckhorst in The Hague, starting from September 2018.

 I have questions about the programme

 Is there another way to show my concept if I do not have a prototype?